albertoursino/graphs-comparison/README.md

 ## Algorithms

 In general, we will try to use exact algorithms; if, however, the graph is too large or the computation requires too much time, we will try approximate algorithms, such as ***Eppstein-Wang*** or ***Chechik-Cohen***.
-For the clustering experiment there are at least two approaches, like graph embeddings or cluster algorithms specific to graphs.
+For the clustering experiment there are at least two approaches; for example graph embeddings or cluster algorithms specific for graphs.
 We haven't covered them yet [TO DO]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzE4OTI1NDIsMTU1NjczNjQ2OCwxOD
+eyJoaXN0b3J5IjpbMTUwODM4OTQwOSwxNTU2NzM2NDY4LDE4MD
-A4NDQ0MTA1LDI2ODEzMzg3NSwtMTE1MDAxMzA3OSw1MzY2Nzk3
+g0NDQxMDUsMjY4MTMzODc1LC0xMTUwMDEzMDc5LDUzNjY3OTc0
-NDksLTgwOTQ2MDUxMSwtMjExOTg1MjMzNSwxMjU1OTIwNjcyLC
+OSwtODA5NDYwNTExLC0yMTE5ODUyMzM1LDEyNTU5MjA2NzIsLT
-0yMDg1MDgwMTAzLDM1MjU1MzMzMV19
+IwODUwODAxMDMsMzUyNTUzMzMxXX0=
 -->